- ★ Writing Support

 -- Chen Yutong

-"I took Writing 120 in fall 2013 during my first semester at the University of Michigan.
+"I took Writing 120 during my first semester at the University of Michigan.
 Writing 120 is a course especially designed to prepare international students for more advanced Writing courses.
 Now, I feel so lucky that I did not miss the course since Writing 120 is one of the best courses I have taken at the University of Michigan.

 First of all, the course exposed me to some fundamental rules and basic writing knowledge.
 For example, it was in this course that I first heard and learned about MLA format; logical fallacies; and the difference between argument, evidence and example.
 Later, when my classmates used those terms in my first year writing class, I could confidently join their discussion without feeling like a blind person.